Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

-Our ScPO approach is taking a different perspective on end-to-end learning.
-Effectively, we do not learn the optimization performance but rely on stochastic programming to automatically hedge against forecast errors while considering data-driven future demand scenarios.
-Therefore, the prediction step can be performed independently of the optimization step, which is computationally appealing.
+As an efficient alternative to decision-focused learning, our ScenPO method does not learn the optimization performance but relies on stochastic programming to automatically hedge against forecast errors while considering data-driven future demand scenarios.
+In ScenPO, the prediction step can be performed independently of the optimization step, which is computationally appealing.
 We exploit stochastic programming to obtain a solution that minimizes the expected costs among the predicted scenarios.
 In our approach, the prediction step does not require evaluating optimization methods.
-Moreover, as our approach is derivative-free, we also eradicate the need to develop surrogate models with favorable properties.
-To the best of the authors' knowledge, this is the first integrated prediction and optimization approach in the context of joint replenishment and truck routing in one-warehouse, multiple-retailer systems -- or, equivalently, in data-driven online inventory routing.
+Moreover, as our approach is derivative-free on the optimization problem, we also eradicate the need to develop surrogate models with favorable properties.
+Our ScenPO approach can thus be classified as a prediction-focused learning approach, though we reserve this term in our paper for approaches considering point forecasts to enhance readability.
+To the best of the authors' knowledge, our ScenPO is the first approach that integrates demand prediction and optimization in the context of joint replenishment and truck routing in data-driven online inventory routing.

+In ScenPO, the prediction-step does not follow the recent trend of developing scenarios in a residuals-based manner.
+For example, \citet{kannan2022data} first train a prediction model to obtain a point prediction, and then the residuals obtained during training are scaled and added to that prediction to construct scenarios.
+The predictors (residuals) can be of different designs to improve performance.
+Our ScenPO approach, and specifically the MQRNN we use, is an alternative approach, as it is based on forecasting demand quantiles which provide a robust characterization of the distribution of stochastic variables.
+This in turn allows us to generate demand forecasts scenarios in a robust way.